MMMZZZZ/DRSSTC-PCB-Pack/ud27c thru hole/Readme.md

 * All testpoints are on the edge of the PCB.
 * All terminals, jumpers and tespoints are labeled.
 DC In and testpoints have the pinout marked as well.
 * PCB size: 99mm x 99mm
-* [Interactive BOM](https://github.com/MMMZZZZ/DRSSTC-PCB-Pack/blob/master/ud27c%20thru%20hole/bom/ud27c%20Interactive%20BOM.html?raw=true).
-A HTML document that allows you to visualize what part sits where.
+* [Interactive BOM](http://htmlpreview.github.io/?https://github.com/MMMZZZZ/DRSSTC-PCB-Pack/blob/master/ud27c%20thru%20hole/bom/ud27c%20Interactive%20BOM.html).
+An HTML document that allows you to visualize what part sits where.
 Great help during assembly!
 It allows highlighting nets, too, which is very useful for debugging.
+If you want to use it offline, right click and save as on the following link: [Interactive BOM, raw file](https://github.com/MMMZZZZ/DRSSTC-PCB-Pack/raw/master/ud27c%20thru%20hole/bom/ud27c%20Interactive%20BOM.html).

 ## Preview